rollins-cms/cms330-spr20/sprint3/sprint3.md

    * Chapter 20 - 20.1 only there is one question pertaining to materials in this section, but it isn't our main focus)
    * Chapter 21 - Swapping (omit 21.6)
    * Chapter 22 - sections 22.3-22.5 only (these detail policies for kicking things out of memory to swap space)
-* Worked example: [paging problem](./worked_example.pdf) and key(./worked_example_ans.pdf) -- A good time to try this is after you think you understand basic paging (Chapter 18 and first video).
+* Worked example: [paging problem](./worked_example.pdf) and [key](./worked_example_ans.pdf) -- A good time to try this is after you think you understand basic paging (Chapter 18 and first video).
 It helps you get started with the basics of address translation in a paging-based system.

 # Reality Check:
   * Thursday class: After the Sprint 2 quiz and retrospective, setup your Trello board, appoint a Scrum master, and try to get a handle on the highest priority tasks for the weekend.
-  * TODO by next class: Read and work through textbook readings.
-Individually try the paging practice problem and check your answers.
+  * TODO by next class: Read and work through Ch.
+18 and 19 readings.
+Individually try the  worked paging practice example problem and check your answers.
   * Tuesday: Go over the practice paging problem as a group and start working on the problem set.
-  * TODO by Thursday: Have "almost final" answers for all problems in problem set.
+  * TODO by Thursday: Read other textbook readings and continue to work on the problem set.
+Have "almost final" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
-  * Thursday: Do final check of problem set.
-Make sure problem set is neat, tidy, and meets guidelines.
-Turn in your problem set at the end of class.
+  * Thursday: Finish off almost all of the problem set.
-  * TODO before next class: Take the practice quiz and check your answers.
+  * TODO before next class: Finalize problem set.
+Take the practice quiz and check your answers.
 Study as a group.
   * Next Tuesday: Quiz (30 minutes), Sprint 3 retrospective, and Sprint 4 planning.

 # Retrospective: